backupbrew/switchbrew/Sockets services.md

 `    sum = ((sum + 0xFFF) >> 12) << 12; // page round-up`
 `    return (size_t)(config->sb_efficiency * sum);`
 `}`

+## SocketExempt

+This command is exclusive to `bsd:s` (FIXME: test whether this is actually the case).

+Performs a FIONBIO `ioctl` on the socket, making it non-blocking.
+POSIX-compliant code should use `fcntl` instead.

+## Open

+FreeBSD's `open` command, limited to opening `/dev/bpf`.
+This can be used, for example, to enable promiscuous mode, see FreeBSD's `/dev/bpf` for more details.

+## Sysctl

+This command is exclusive to `bsd:s` (FIXME: test whether this is actually the case).

+FreeBSD's `sysctl` command, restricted to `CTL_NET` (?).

+## Ioctl

+FreeBSD's `ioctl` function.
+The following ioctls are implemented, refer to FreeBSD's headers for more details: SIOCATMARK, BIOCGBLEN, BIOCIMMEDIATE, BIOCSETIF, SIOCGETSGCNT, SIOCGIFMETRIC, SIOCSIFMETRIC SIOCDIFADDR, SIOCGIFINDEX, SIOCGIFADDR, SIOCGIFCONF, SIOCGIFNETMASK, SIOCGIFMTU, SIOCSIFMTU, SIOCGIFMEDIA, SIOCSIFLLADDR and SIOCGIFXMEDIA.

+## Fcntl

+FreeBSD's `fcntl`, limited to `F_GETFL` and `F_SETFL` with `O_NONBLOCK`.

 # sfdnsres